reeseschultz/ReeseUnityDemos/README.md

 ## Introduction

 This is a multi-threaded navigation package using [Unity DOTS](https://unity.com/dots).
-It supports obstacle avoidance, terrain, agents automatically jumping between surfaces with artificial gravity, parenting of agents and surfaces for preserving local transformations, flocking behaviours (cohesion, alignment & separation) and even backward compatibility with GameObjects.
+It supports obstacle avoidance, terrain, agents automatically jumping between surfaces with artificial gravity, parenting of agents and surfaces for preserving local transformations, flocking behaviors (cohesion, alignment & separation) and even backward compatibility with GameObjects.
 It's maintained by me, [Reese](https://github.com/reeseschultz/).
+[0x6c23](https://github.com/0x6c23), Dennis, contributed the flocking feature.

 If you don't want all the extra bells and whistles, such as surface management and jumping, please see the [pathing package](https://github.com/reeseschultz/ReeseUnityDemos/tree/path#reeses-dots-pathing) instead.